Rotting

 of oranges.
 The orange color of the citrus also parallels

-the incandescence and final oxidation of carbon particles
+the orange incandescence of unburnt carbon particles

-in the brightest part of a flame.
+of a reducing flame.

 |